AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 ```

 ## Local MQTT broker
-An AnyLog node can act as its own message broker.
-In order for that to happen 2 services should be running:
+An AnyLog node can be configured with a local message broker service.

-1. A local running message broker on the AnyLog node
+The needed configuration:
-2. A MQTT client against the local broker for data to be mapped with
+1. Configure a message broker service on the AnyLog node

-### Connecting to a Local Message Broker
+2. Configure an MQTT client process against the local broker with the proper data mapping of the source data.

-**How to Connect to a local Message Broker**:
+### Enable the Message Broker Service
 ```anylog
 anylog_broker_port=32150
 broker_bind = false